Royal Society of Biology: Professional qualifications

 The status of Chartered Biologist today is conferred upon both Fellows and Members of the Royal Society of Biology.
 The conditions for qualification are a university degree-level qualification (or equivalent) in biology or a related bioscience in addition to either (a) two years of training in their programme of continuing professional development, or (b) substantial professional experience over 10 years.

 CBiol has European recognition.
 In 1983, the Institute of Biology's General Secretary, Philp O'Donoghue FIBiol, in preparing to submit the original proposals for Chartered Biologist to the Privy Council, chaired the first meeting of the European Communities Biological Association (an umbrella body for biologists' professional bodies within the European Economic Communities that preceded the European Union).
 At that meeting Paolo Fasella, the then European Community Directorate-General XII responsible for coordinating science research across Europe, helped pave the way for eventually enhancing the status of Chartered Biologist in the European Union.
 This took place on 4 January 1991 under EC Directive 89/48 when the 'single market' came into effect: the directive harmonised member nations' professional qualifications.
-The Chartered Biologist designation is today covered by Directive 2005/36/EC, of the European Parliament and of the Council, of 7 September 2005.
+The Chartered Biologist designation is today covered by Directive 2005/36/EC of the European Parliament and of the Council, of 7 September 2005.
 This directive establishes furthered EC Directive 89/48 that provided a system for the recognition of professional qualifications, in order to help make labour markets more standardised and transferable across EU nations, further liberalise the provision of services, encourage more automatic recognition of qualifications and simplify administrative procedures.

-In June 2016 the society launched the Plant Health Professional Register, which was developed in conjunction with Nicola Spence, chief plant health office at Defra and Charles Lane of Fera Science.
+In June 2016 the society launched the Plant Health Professional Register, which was developed in conjunction with Nicola Spence, chief plant health office at Defra, Charles Lane of Fera Science and Ged Hayward, training manager of the Plant Health and Seeds Inspectorate.
 The register provides an opportunity for those working in plant health to have their profession recognised, and to be able to continue their professional development.